Overview of Malaysia Resorts. Best Resorts in Malaysia, Where to Go

 - transport accessibility

-Pangkor (Pangkor, Pulau Pangkor) is an island off the west coast of Malaysia, located about 200 kilometers north of Kuala Lumpur, washed by the waters of the Indian Ocean (Strait of Malacca).
+Pangkor (Pulau Pangkor) is an island off the west coast of Malaysia, located about 200 kilometers north of Kuala Lumpur, washed by the Indian Ocean (Strait of Malacca).
 Pangkor Island belongs to the state of Perak.
-The island is located only 2 kilometers from the mainland and is connected to them by a high-speed ferry.
-There is also a small airport here, but currently there are no regular flights to it.
+The island is only 2 kilometers from the mainland and is connected to it by a high-speed ferry.
+There is also a small airport here, but currently, no scheduled flights operate to it.

-In size, this is a relatively small island with an area of only 8 square kilometers.
-Its length from North to South is 9 kilometers, and the maximum width is 3 and a half kilometers.
-But, despite its small size compared to other popular tourist islands of Malaysia, it is no less popular among tourists.
+In terms of size, it's a relatively small island, covering only 8 square kilometers.
+Its length from north to south is 9 kilometers, and its maximum width is 3.5 kilometers.
+But despite its modest size compared to other popular Malaysian tourist islands, it is no less popular among tourists.

-The charm of visiting this island for tourists is the untouched beauty of the wild nature and the life of local residents unspoiled by crowds of tourists.
-Most of the island is occupied by dense tropical jungle, and only along the shores are scattered small fishing villages with wooden huts.
+The charm of visiting this island for tourists lies in the untouched beauty of the wild nature and the unspoiled way of life of the local residents, free from crowds of tourists.
+Most of the island is covered with dense tropical jungle, and only along the shores are small fishing villages with wooden huts scattered.

-Going to Pangkor you will be left alone with yourself, nature and the cleanest and most beautiful beaches along the west coast of Malaysia, and you can also get acquainted with the way of life of the local population, which has preserved its identity.
+By going to Pangkor, you'll be left alone with yourself, nature, and the cleanest and most beautiful beaches along the west coast of Malaysia, and you'll also be able to get closely acquainted with the lifestyle of the local population, which has preserved its identity.

-Detailed tourist information about Pangkor Island, see here...
+For detailed tourist information about Pangkor Island, see here.

 - shopping